jaykuhl/ruby/README.md

-# ruby
+# Ruby

-Learning to Puts and Gets.
+Learning Puts and Gets.